sercankulcu/sercankulcu.github.io/_posts/2024-10-12-toyota-the-company-that-made-efficiency-a-philosophy.md

 ---
-title: Toyota: The Company That Made Efficiency A Philosophy
+title: Toyota The Company That Made Efficiency A Philosophy
 date: 2024-10-12
 permalink: /posts/2024/10/toyota-the-company-that-made-efficiency-a-philosophy/
 tags: